mateusoliveira43/docker-image-poetry/docs/wiki.md

 If we zoom in the the APP running in the Docker Container, we would see something like this

 ![Layers of a Docker Container](layers.svg "Layers of a Docker Container")

+Only the running Layer (the last one) can be modified.

 ### Running Docker